Economy of Saudi Arabia: Diversification and the development plans

 The privatization program Saudi Vision 2030 is running behind schedule.
 Oil prices have doubled since the government began to consider the program in 2015.
 Delay in Aramco's initial public offering further demonstrated a lack of urgency to privatize, even though in July 2018, the International Monetary Fund urged accelerating the process.

-As Vision 2030 has been recently adopted by the Saudi government, several reforms have been undertaken, including in business environments and the financial sector.
-Moreover, the government has been seeking to achieve greater transparency by issuing a draft law regarding the involvement of the private sector.
-Other reforms have been passed to increase manpower in the private sector.

 According to many reports, the Saudi government is interested in granting more liberties to the foreign investment system and giving a 100% allowance to foreign investors to work in the wholesale and retail sector in certain cases.
 The Saudi Ministry of Commerce and Investment expected that the kingdom would see an increase in the GDP per capita from US$20,700 to $33,500 by 2020.
-However, the GDP per capita by 2020 had stagnated at $US20,000.
+However, the economy failed to meet expectations, only reaching a GDP per capita of $40,000 by 2022, two years after the deadline.

 Employment

 As of 2008, roughly two-thirds of workers employed in Saudi Arabia were foreigners, and in the private sector the proportion was approximately 90%.
 In January 2014, the Saudi government claimed it had lowered the 90% rate, doubling the number of Saudi citizens working in the private sector to 1.5 million (compared to 10 million foreign expatriates working in the kingdom).

 According to Reuters, economists "estimate only 30–40 percent of working-age Saudis hold jobs or actively seek work", although the official unemployment rate is only around 12 percent.
 Most Saudis with jobs are employed by the government, but the International Monetary Fund has warned that the government cannot support such a large payroll in the long term.
 The government has announced a succession of plans since 2000 to deal with the imbalance by "Saudization" of the economy, but the foreign workforce and unemployment has continued to grow.
 Since the beginning of 2017, however, Saudi Arabia has seen record numbers of foreign workers leaving the country as the Saudi government imposed higher fees on expatriate workers, with more than 677,000 foreigners leaving the kingdom.
 This has done little to lower the unemployment rate, which rose to 12.9 percent, the highest on record.

+Each year, about a quarter-million young Saudis enter the job market.
+With the first phase of Saudization into effect, 70% of sales jobs are expected to be filled by Saudis.
+However, the private sector still remains hugely dominated by foreigners.
+The rate of local unemployment is 12.9%, its highest in more than a decade.
+According to a report published by Bloomberg Economics in 2018, the government needs to produce 700000 jobs by 2020 to meet its 9% unemployment target.

 One obstacle is social resistance to certain types of employment.
 Jobs in service and sales are considered totally unacceptable for citizens of Saudi Arabia—both to potential employees and customers.